juniorsundarCasual/TGT/vault/volume-5.chapter-352.md

 id: cpyziaffugrgg1kq2u9tf37
 title: Chapter 352 - The Frivolous Four - The Spark (Part One)
 desc: ''
-updated: 1690791329580
+updated: 1691743293308
 created: 1689936060204
 ---

 Socratic seminars were fun, Markus admitted.
 Although the set-up took a fair bit of work on his end, the actual seminar was self-driving.
 All he had to do was sit aside and focus on the direction the discussion was moving.
 If said discussion moved off-topic or lost momentum, he had to step in and reignite things.
 But otherwise, things were mostly hands-off.
 Markus liked that a lot as it introduced a new dynamic to every lesson.

 Before, as he acted as the lecturer and taught lessons through the standard teaching process, he'd created a distance between himself and his peers.
 It was an awkward dynamic, to be honest, since they were basically the same age, yet people talked to him like he was some old person.
 It also extended outside the classroom.
 For instance, if he entered the mess hall or the recreation rooms, the lively conversations that were running on inside would all cease immediately and turn all hush-hush.
-The only people he could talk to openly was Marie, and Furion (though his visits to the Sect were infrequent nowadays).
+The only people he could talk to openly were Marie, and Furion (though his visits to the Sect were infrequent nowadays).
 Even Jean spoke to him with reverence!

 But the Socratic seminar seamlessly bridged that gap.
-Within just two sessions, Markus found himself arguing and debating amongst.
+Within just two sessions, Markus found himself arguing and debating with his students on equal footing.

 "The Second Law of Thermodynamics isn't a suggestion!"
 Revian evoked.
 "It's an absolute fact that governs the way the world behaves!
 There is no way you can make a cold room even colder without external work."

 Markus nodded his head vigorously and proposed, "But what constitutes work?
 Would spells or enchantments count as work?
 How does mana play a role in calculating entropy?
-Standard definitions describe work to occer in the interaction between the compressor, evaporator and the condenser.
+Standard definitions describe work to occur in the interaction between the compressor, evaporator and condenser.
 These are mechanical systems.
 If we were to replace this with magical systems, how would the definition change?
 And finally, IF we do use magic to go about extracting heat from an already cold system, does it still adhere to the second law of thermodynamics?"

 "That..."
 Revian had no response.

 "I guess that's something for all of us to think about, huh?"
 Markus said to everyone else in the circle.
 "Revian makes a good point here.
 There are a lot of rules and laws in the natural world that fall apart when mana is brought into the picture.
 It is in that grey area that we mages operate.
-Magic introduces chaos, and it falls on use to make sense of it and control it."
+Magic introduces chaos, and it falls on us to make sense of it and control it."

 Markus looked back at Revian, who was still in deep thought, "Let's end today's seminar.
 Oh, and Revian!
 Can I have a word?"